elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 %Product{name: nil}
 ```

-You can define a structure combining both fields with explicit default values, and implicit `nil` values, but in this case you must first specify the fields which implicitly default to nil:
+You can define a structure combining both fields with explicit default values, and implicit `nil` values.
+In this case you must first specify the fields which implicitly default to nil:

 ```iex
 iex> defmodule User do